december 17, 2025

 winning

-venture has gotten a lot more competitive as the space has matured, and many founders of high pedigree / in frothy environments are taking less dilution than normal, both of which mean that winning has gotten more important over time. these skills probably take a long time to master
+venture has gotten a lot more competitive as the space has matured, and many founders of high pedigree / in frothy environments are taking less dilution than normal (leaving less room for collaboration), both of which mean that winning has gotten more important over time. these skills take while to master

 supporting